Missouri to hold session to consider impeaching governor

 JEFFERSON CITY, Mo.
-(AP) — In a historic move, Missouri lawmakers announced Thursday that they are calling themselves into a special session later this month to consider impeaching Gov. Eric Greitens following allegations of sexual misconduct and misuse of charity resources for his political campaign.
+(AP) — Missouri lawmakers will convene in an historic special session later this month to consider impeaching Republican Gov. Eric Greitens following allegations of sexual misconduct and misuse of charity resources for his political campaign.

 It will mark the first time in Missouri history that lawmakers have called a special session.
 Extraordinary sessions typically are called by governors.

-"This was not a decision made lightly and certainly not without great deliberation and effort," Missouri House Speaker Todd Richardson said.
-He pledged a "fair process that will not be rushed to conclusion."
+"This was not a decision made lightly and certainly not without great deliberation and effort," said Missouri House Speaker Todd Richardson, emphasizing that a special investigatory committee has engaged in a "fair, thorough and timely investigation."

-Various spokespeople for Greitens did not immediately respond to requests for comment Thursday night.
+"This is where the facts led," he added."
+We will not avoid doing what is right just because it is hard."

 The petition calls upon lawmakers to consider the upcoming recommendations of the House investigatory committee on potential "disciplinary actions" against the first-term Republican governor, which also could include lesser reprimands than impeachment.